 - make the Vehicle secure and tell the police straight away if anyone is injured or the road is blocked or if any property has been damaged;

 - tell us of the accident or incident on 0800 0280 999;

-- complete and return the accident report form provided with the Vehicle.
+- complete and return the accident report form that we will supply if required.

 14.2.4.
 You will use your best endeavours to supply us with full details of any third party(ies) and third party vehicle(s) involved in any accident/incident with the Vehicle.
 Failure to do so may invalidate the Protection package and/or any excess reduction products (if it is applicable to your rental).